rohith9789/Restful--webservice--using--Docker/README.md

 # RESTful-web-service using DOCKER container

-Created a Python RESTful services using Flask and use docker to run this application.
+Created a Python Restful webservices using Flask and use docker to run this application.
 First, docker need to be installed.

 ## Steps